-If you subscribe to my newsletter, you know that I’m a little freaked out about this chemical sunscreen thing.
+If you follow me on social media, you know that I’m a little freaked out about this chemical sunscreen thing.
 What chemical sunscreen thing, you ask?

 One researcher even stated: “When sunscreens were first evaluated by the FDA back in the ’70s, we all thought the ingredients sat on the surface of the skin and didn’t do anything,” says Dr. Theresa Michele, director of the division of nonprescription drug products in the office of new drugs at the Center for Drug Evaluation Research at the FDA.
 “But we’ve learned over the years that’s not actually the case, so we started looking at them more closely.”

 Yikes!
 Since my kid refuses to wear a sun hat, we rely upon sunscreen.

 And, doctors from Children’s Hospital of Philadelphia said this: Pediatricians and dermatologists recommend using physical or mineral sunscreens (those with titanium dioxide or zinc oxide) with young children and anyone with dry skin or eczema.
 They also caution against using spray-application sunscreen, which might be inhaled.

 As with anything, I am not a doctor nor do I play one on the internet.
 If you have concerns about your sunscreen, talk with your child’s pediatrician.

 I bet many moms already use natural and organic sunscreen because their kids have sensitive skin, skin allergies or eczema.